Saturday, November 5, 2011

 How long can Donna Summer hold a note?

 1979: M went all the way to the top with "Pop Muzik".
-The Eagles were closing fast with "Heartache Tonight" and Donna Summer was in the mix with "Dim All the Lights".
+The Eagles were closing fast with "Heartache Tonight" and Donna Summer was in the mix with "Dim All The Lights".
 The previous #1 "Rise" from Herb Alpert fell to #4 and the Commodores' new hit "Still" moved from 8 to 5.
 The rest of the Top 10: Michael Jackson with "Don't Stop 'Til You Get Enough", Styx snuck up from 14 to 7 with "Babe", "Tusk" from Fleetwood Mac was #8, Kenny Rogers was up to 9 with his great song "You Decorated My Life" and the collaboration of Barbra Streisand and Donna Summer--"No More Tears (Enough Is Enough)" moved from 33 to 10.

-Fleetwood Mac and the great album Tusk
+Fleetwood Mac and "Angel" from the great album Tusk...

 1979: The Eagles' great album The Long Run was rewarded at #1, finally moving another sensational album (In Through the Out Door by Led Zeppelin) from the top position.
 Midnight Magic from the Commodores was at #3, Styx held on with Cornerstone and Head Games by Foreigner remained #5.
 The rest of an excellent Top 10: Cheap Trick's great album Dream Police, Fleetwood Mac debuted at #7 with Tusk, Herb Alpert and Rise, Michael Jackson's Off the Wall was #9 and Get the Knack from the Knack fell to #10.